-Now imagine someone other than you is in charge of those crutches—and will only give them to you on an “as needed” basis.
-That person might look at you and think you can hop on one foot from the sofa to the bathroom just fine.
+That person sees you hopping on one foot from the sofa to the bathroom just fine and determines you don't need the crutches.
 You know otherwise.
 You know that without those crutches, you are at risk of falling and perhaps another injury.
-You need those crutches.
+Although you might not need to use the crutches every minute, you need access to the crutches every minute.

 Your child’s frequent breaks are kin to the crutches you need to walk.
 He or she needs them to make it through the day.